cfiet/cfiet.github.io/src/documents/posts/2014/bringing-back-eighties-with-emscripten-part3.html.md

 Some poking around `game.c` revealed that `SDL_Delay` is used there to just control the framerate of the main game loop.
 So I decided to give it a try and just remove this call as well.
 Recompiled, refreshed the page and...
 Firefox spiked the processor, hanged and died.
-So removing the `SDL_Delay` was a bad idea and put the JavaScript code on the page into an infinite loop.
+So, the game does not terminate anymore, however the JavaScript code gets into an infinite loop.
 Remembering that I did have glanced on the main-loop issues somewhere in the Emscripten documentation, I did some googoling and got the page on
 [Asynchronous main loop in browser](https://github.com/kripken/emscripten/wiki/Emscripten-browser-environment#wiki-implementing-an-asynchronous-main-loop-in-cc).